-According to a study in Italy, the extra virgin olive oil contains healthy fats which can help reduce the blood glucose levels after meals.
+According to a study in Italy, extra virgin olive oil contains healthy fats which can help reduce blood glucose levels after meals.

 The scientists from Sapienza University in Rome came to the discovery that adding this oil to a Mediterranean diet rich in fish, vegetables, whole grains, and fruits helped lower the blood glucose spikes.
 These spikes generally occur after eating.

 According to the lead author of the study, Francesco Violi, lowering cholesterol and post-meal blood sugar might be helpful to decrease the adverse effects of cholesterol and sugar on the cardiovascular system.

 This study included 25 participants.
 All of them had a standard Mediterranean lunch which primarily consists of fish, fruits, grains, and vegetables – on 2 different occasions.

 The scientists added around two tsp. of extra virgin olive oil to one of the meals which the participants consumed.
 In addition, they added two tsp. of corn oil to the other meal.
 After every meal, the participants had their blood glucose levels tested.